The Huuso Difference

 Our goal is to provide the highest level of customer service and workmanship by preparing our technicians with industry leading training and tools.
 All technicians are required to complete various safety courses, but it is the “Huuso Academy” that sets our technicians apart.
 Huuso's exclusive “I Care” Program teaches our technicians management and communication skills following a traumatic event.
 This is just one of the courses used to prepare our team to be their best for you.

 Huuso prepares its team members through a lengthy curriculum that includes classroom, hands-on, and field training.
-We go beyond being complaint to local laws and ordinances,
+We go beyond being compliant to local laws and ordinances.

 Meet the Huuso Family

-The three Reifsteck brother started Huuso to provide top-tier and personal care in hard times.
-Tim, Kevin, and Bryan all offer unique skills to the company but agree that in everything, the client’s care is most important.
-The brother have been in the industry for over 25 years and have master what it means to provide service with honor and respect.
+The three Reifsteck brothers started Huuso to provide top-tier and personal care in hard times.
+Tim, Kevin, and Bryan all offer unique skills to the company but agree that in everything, the client's care is most important.
+The brothers have been in the industry for over 25 years and have mastered what it means to provide service with honor and respect.

 Chief Casstevens joined the team to help with a law enforcement perspective.

 Casstevens is a Past President of the Illinois Association of Chiefs of Police (ILACP).
-He is the Immediate Past President of the International Association of Chiefs of Police (IACP).
-He serves on the Executive Committee of “Fight Crime-Invest in Kids” as well Co-Chair of their National Leadership Council.
-He also serves on the Advisory Board for the Foundation for Advancing Alcohol Responsibility, the Board of Directors for L.E.A.D. – Law Enforcement Against Drugs, and the Executive Board of the Illinois Joint Terrorism Task Force (JTTF).
+He is also a Past President of the International Association of Chiefs of Police (IACP).
+He currently serves on the Board of Directors for L.E.A.D. – Law Enforcement Against Drugs, and as a Parliamentarian of the Illinois Chiefs Board of Officers.